 We have been growing certified organic food on Madison’s northside since 2001, and we are proud to be the city’s first urban farm.
 Tucked back in the northeast corner of the Troy Gardens site, Troy Community Farm is five acres of intensive vegetables, herbs, and flowers.
 We have a tractor for mowing and tilling.
 All other tasks are done by hand including planting, weeding, mulching, and harvesting.
 Our farm plan focuses on producing a wide range of delicious, high-quality food for our local community while building soil fertility through cover crops and compost.

-Through only five acres, we have several other interesting ventures at the farm including a small apiary of 5 to 10 bee hives, a year-round sprout business, a wholesale herb business, and we are just starting a new project growing and selling bedding plants for home and community gardens from our passive solar greenhouse.
-Madison FarmWorks is also a new project for the farm.
-Through this business we partner farming and gardening to help area residents and businesses produce their own organic food at home.
+Though only five acres, we have several other interesting ventures at the farm including a year-round sprout business, a wholesale herb business, and we grow and sell bedding plants for home and community gardens in our passive solar greenhouse.